SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/07-Unit-Testing/EN/Java-OOP-Advanced-Unit-Testing-25-26-assertions-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-We will take a look at some good practices in Unit Testing.
+We will take a look at the best practices in Unit Testing.

-`assertEquals(expected, actual)` method gives us better description details when we are working with values than `assertTrue()` method.
+The `assertEquals(expected, actual)` method gives us more details when working with values, compared to `assertTrue()`.

-As an example we can observe the following code when we use `assertTrue()` and the output of it:
+In this example, we can observe the following code when we use `assertTrue()` and the output of it:
 ``` java
 Assert.assertTrue(account.getBalance() == 50);
 ```

-Output:
+The expected **output** is:

 ```
 java.lang.AssertionError <3 internal calls>